kpogodzinski/yt_playlist_tracker/README.md

 ### Generating YouTube API key

-Follow the steps from Google’s official guide to obtain an API key for your app.
+Follow the steps from Google’s official guide to obtain a YouTube API key for your app.
 You can find it [here](https://developers.google.com/youtube/v3/getting-started#before-you-start).

 > :warning: **IMPORTANT: Do not share any of your keys!**